What if you were receiving all the help you need, all of the time, but you just didn't know it?

 Wiser Dialectic Practice is a drawing meditation, where you take an instance of a daydream, dream or drama, and create a complete image of the instance on a single sheet of paper so you can reflect on it.
 By using stick figures, symbols and words, and describing the states of mind that were involved, it becomes possible to see for oneself the true nature of a current problem for the first time, and even trace it back to its origin to resolve it.

 An interactive form with videos to guide you through each step of Wiser Dialectic Practice is available for free in the master class.
-All you have to do is create an account, but there's no need to subscribe to the master class (which is $10 a month) to use the form indefinitely.
+All you have to do is create an account, but there's no need to subscribe to the master class to use the form indefinitely.

 What kind of problems can I resolve with the practice?